Underwater Combat in D&D 5e

 While individual combat encounters in D&D 5e are dynamic and ever-changing, the rules that govern these encounters thankfully don’t change much.
-One of the few scenarios where some additional rules come into play are underwater combat encounters.
+One of the few scenarios where some additional rules come into play is underwater combat encounters.

 Depending on the campaign or adventure module you’re playing, you may never find yourself fighting throngs of enemies below sea level.
 On the other hand, it’s not outside of the realm of possibility for an underwater combat encounter to come into play.
 Even if you hadn’t intended there to be underwater combat when planning the encounter.